harshitkachhadia/harshitkachhadia/README.md

 👋 I'm Harshit Kachhadiya, a passionate web developer on a journey to craft remarkable digital experiences.

-🚀 With a solid foundation in React.js, CSS, JavaScript, HTML, and Java, I'm now delving into the world of Node.js to expand my skills and build scalable, efficient web applications.
+🚀 With a solid foundation in Node.js, Express.js, MongoDb, React.js, JavaScript.
+I'm now delving into the world of Backend Development to expand my skills and build scalable, efficient web applications.

 💻 Armed with creativity and a commitment to clean, maintainable code, I thrive on transforming innovative ideas into functional, user-centric solutions.